 solves the problem of conventional chess being unenjoyable when players of different skill levels compete against each other.
 Through the intuitive interaction of merely touching a chess piece, the player can get helping information through fields lighting up and indicating possible moves, good moves or better choices in figures.
-While sensing the touch and movement, we can later we can later analyse it with intelligent software and provide further information on the gameplay in an app, which even helps improve advanced player's gameplay.
+While sensing the touch and movement, we can later analyse it with intelligent software and provide further information on the gameplay in an app, which even helps improve advanced player's gameplay.

 Prototyping - Redesign